Skip to content

 • Sessions can't risk getting randomly evicted when you run out of memory for cache.

-• You can't completely disable eviction either, as Redis will then start to refuse new entries once full, including new sessions.
+• You can't completely disable eviction either, as Redis then starts to refuse new entries once full, including new sessions.

 • Either way, you should monitor your Redis instances and make sure you have enough memory set aside for active sessions/cache items.